flutter/website/src/docs/development/platform-integration/web-images.md

 ---
-title: Displaying images on the web.
+title: Displaying images on the web
 short-title: Web Images
 description: Learn how to load and display images on the web.
 ---